Srivari07/Twitter-sentiment-analysis/README.md

 This respository contains all the files for end to end model building and deployment of tweet analyzer web app

-Procfile : To generate command to run the app

 Tweet_Analyzer.ipynb : Model building File

 Requirements.txt: Requirement file

-setup.sh : predefined file for streamlite on heroku

 This app is created on a tool called Streamlit which saves you from the headache of front-end devlopment ,you can install it by:
 Streamlit documentation: https://docs.streamlit.io/en/latest/